Anat Ninio: Syntactic development

 Unexpectedly for an empiricist who emphasizes learning and the interactive context of acquisition, Ninio uses as her linguistic framework Chomsky's Minimalist Program alongside the formally analogous Dependency Grammar.
 The appeal to the binary combining operation Merge (or Dependency) and the use of grammatical relations as atomic units of analysis makes her work on syntactic development unusual in the field where many researchers prefer such holistic approaches as Construction Grammar, or else forsake linguistically oriented analyses in favor of statistical patterns to be found by automatic means.
 In her empirical work, Ninio employs the methods of corpus-based linguistics in order to characterize child-directed speech and young children's early multiword productions.
 In her study of the acquisition of the core grammatical relations of English, her research team constructed a 1.5 million words strong parental corpus and a 200,000 words strong child corpus, parsing them manually for the relevant syntactic relations.

 In describing the development of language in children, Ninio adopts the concepts and methods of Complexity Science describing the process of acquisition as one in which young children join a complex network of speakers and speech as new participants in the network.
 In this theoretical model, children are likened to new users of the World-Wide Web who both use the WWW and also create it with their own productions The pragmatic uses of speech for communication among speakers are thus viewed not only as the background and context of acquisition but also as building blocks of connectivity in the complex system which is language.

+A proposal for a paradigm change in syntactic theory

+In her work in the last few years, Ninio combines in a new way her interest in syntactic development with her long-term emphasis on the pragmatic context of the learning process.
+In her 2025 book Computing the sentence: A Relevance-theoretical model of syntactic development, she proposes that syntax is better conceptualized as instructions to generate and interpret sentences than the declarative rules used in the usual Chomskian grammars.
+Moreover, she suggests that programming languages may serve as successful heuristic models for the cognitive instructions used by humans in processing natural languages.In Chapter 4 of this book, she reports on several studies that apply such a descriptive method to young children’s development of syntax.^{ } These studies generate a new model of syntactic development by which young children use a strategy of trial-and-error in their mastery of adult syntax, gradually approximating the adult usage.